rrottmann/autopin/README.md

 ### Thread Model

-A hacker might get access to the OS and key material should be protected by the presence of an OpenGPG compliant security token.
+A hacker might get access to the OS and key material should be protected by the presence of an OpenPGP compliant security token.
 Key material should therefore be encrypted when not in use.
 Only the root account should unseal secrets and work with them in a session where the security token is present.
 When automation is used, the server and token are protected against access.
 No access from the internet.
 The token is only used for a specific purpose:
 Cheap mans HSM in a locked cabinet.
+When physical access is not secured, the token remains with the admin when not in use.

 ## Usage